 Is Caterpillar under- or over-valued?

 Valuing Caterpillar stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Caterpillar's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-Caterpillar's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 25x.
-In other words, Caterpillar stocks trade at around 25x recent earnings.
+Caterpillar's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 15x.
+In other words, Caterpillar shares trade at around 15x recent earnings.

-Caterpillar's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.0523.
-A low ratio can be interpreted as meaning the stocks offer better value, while a higher ratio can be interpreted as meaning the stocks offer worse value.
+Caterpillar's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.4911.
+A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

-Caterpillar's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$8.7 billion.
+Caterpillar's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $10.5 billion.

 The EBITDA is a measure of a Caterpillar's overall financial performance and is widely used to measure a its profitability.

 |Market capitalisation||$95.1 billion|

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Caterpillar.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.